grapestone5321/sdcnd-highway_driving/Model Documentation.md

 #### Velocity
 The velocity of the car depends on the spacing of the points.
 Because the car moves to a new waypoint every 20ms, the larger the spacing between points, the faster the car will travel.
 The speed goal is to have the car traveling at (but not above) the 50 MPH speed limit as often as possible.
 But there will be times when traffic gets in the way.

+## Complex Paths
+#### Using Previous Path Points
+The code snippet above builds a 50 point path, as in the previous experiment.
+But this code snippet starts the new path with whatever previous path points were left over from the last cycle.
+Then we append new waypoints, until the new path has 50 total waypoints.

+Using information from the previous path ensures that there is a smooth transition from cycle to cycle.
+But the more waypoints we use from the previous path, the less the new path will reflect dynamic changes in the environment.

+Ideally, we might only use a few waypoints from the previous path and then generate the rest of the new path based on new data from the car's sensor fusion information.

+#### Timing
+The simulator runs a cycle every 20 ms (50 frames per second), but your C++ path planning program will provide a new path at least one 20 ms cycle behind.
+The simulator will simply keep progressing down its last given path while it waits for a new generated path.

+This means that using previous path data becomes even more important when higher latency is involved.
+Imagine, for instance, that there is a 500ms delay in sending a new path to the simulator.
+As long as the new path incorporates a sufficient length of the previous path, the transition will still be smooth.

+A concern, though, is how accurately we can predict other traffic 1-2 seconds into the future.
+An advantage of newly generated paths is that they take into account the most up-to-date state of other traffic.

+#### Setting Point Paths with Latency
+As a mentioned, your C++ path planner will at the very least be one cycle behind the simulator because the C++ program can't receive and send data on the same cycle.
+As a result, any path that the simulator receives will be from the perspective of a previous cycle.
+This might mean that by the time a new path reaches the simulator, the vehicle has already passed the first few waypoints on that path.

+Luckily you don't have to worry about this too much.
+The simulator has built-in tools to deal with this timing difference.
+The simulator actually expects the received path to be a little out of date compared to where the car is, and the simulator will consider which point on the received path is closest to the car and adjust appropriately.

 ## Highway Map
 Inside data/highway_map.csv there is a list of waypoints that go all the way around the track.
 The track contains a total of 181 waypoints, with the last waypoint mapping back around to the first.
 The waypoints are in the middle of the double-yellow dividing line in the center of the highway.
 The track is 6945.554 meters around (about 4.32 miles).
 If the car averages near 50 MPH, then it should take a little more than 5 minutes for it to go all the way around the highway.
 The highway has 6 lanes total - 3 heading in each direction.
 Each lane is 4 m wide and the car should only ever be in one of the 3 lanes on the right-hand side.
 The car should always be inside a lane unless doing a lane change.